Agentic Collectors

 }

-Optional variables allow you to customize application identity or connect to a non-SaaS AIDR instance:
+Optional variables allow you to add custom metadata to AIDR logs for the collector instance:

 Example of protecting sensitive data